 A 10 year Perth study (Lilith et al 2010) investigated species diversity across three different bushland areas in the City of Armadale where cats were either:

 - required to be inside at night and wear a bell; or

-A Perth study found that cat density has no effect on passerine bird populations.
+A Perth study found that cat density has no effect on passerine or perching bird populations.
 Decreasing bird populations were associated with increasing urbanisation and housing density, and increasing distance from bushland.
 The study concluded that habitat destruction and degradation, rather than cats, were the main factors impacting on birds (Grayson et al 2007).